the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

 The `onRemoveItem` function is typed twice for the `ItemProps` and `ListProps` now.
 To be more accurate, you *could* extract this to a standalone defined `OnRemoveItem` TypeScript type and reuse it for both `onRemoveItem` prop type definitions.
 Note, however, that development becomes increasingly difficult as components are split up into different files.
 That's why we will keep the duplication here.

-Now, since we already have the `Story` and `Stories` (which is just an array of a Story type) types, we can repurpose them for other components.
-Add the `Story` type to the callback handler in the `App` component:
+Next we can repurpose the `Story` type for other components.
+For instance, add the `Story` type to the callback handler in the `App` component:

 {title="src/App.tsx",lang="javascript"}
 ~~~~~~~